TheGrayDot/wow-vanilla-db-docker/README.md

 - Change credentials in the `.env` file if you want
 - Change `Dockerfile` option in `docker-compose.yml` to `Dockerfile-cmangos` or `Dockerfile-vmangos`
-- Start containers using `docker-compose up --build`
+- Start containers using `docker compose up --build`

 ## Selecting Database Source